outl1ne/create-frontend/readme.md

 The global version can be updated with `npm install -g @optimistdigital/create-frontend`, and will ensure that newly created projects use the latest version.

-# Contributing

-To develop this toolkit, you need to make a test project where you will be using this generator.
-You also need to symlink this project so your test project installs the local version, instead of from npm.

-* `npm install` - install node modules
-* `npm link` while in this directory - makes `create-frontend` accesible globally
-* Go to your test project and type `create-frontend --dev`